mukesh-debug/Bash/README.md

 # Bash
-Bash scripts and scripts for automation
+This repository would contain my practice Bash scripts and Bash scripts for automation.